-The expert team at Texas Orthopaedic Associates, LLP, manages the full spectrum of injuries and conditions that affect the elbow joint.
+The expert team at Texas Orthopaedic Associates, manages the full spectrum of injuries and conditions that affect the elbow joint.
 Common elbow injuries include:

 Without treatment, elbow injuries may become progressively worse and eventually lead to chronic (long-lasting) pain.

-To diagnose your elbow pain, the team at Texas Orthopaedic Associates, LLP, begins with a review of your symptoms and medical history.
+To diagnose your elbow pain, the team at Texas Orthopaedic Associates, begins with a review of your symptoms and medical history.
 They thoroughly evaluate the strength and range of motion in your elbow and may perform imaging tests, such as an in-office X-ray or MRI.

 Then, they develop a personalized treatment plan to relieve your pain and restore function to your elbow.
 Depending on your unique needs, treatment for elbow pain may include:

-If your elbow pain persists despite conservative treatments, the team at Texas Orthopaedic Associates, LLP, may recommend surgery.
+If your elbow pain persists despite conservative treatments, the team at Texas Orthopaedic Associates, may recommend surgery.
 They offer advanced procedures such as minimally invasive arthroscopic surgery.

-To find relief from your elbow pain, call Texas Orthopaedic Associates, LLP, or click online to schedule an appointment at your nearest clinic today.
+To find relief from your elbow pain, call Texas Orthopaedic Associates, or click online to schedule an appointment at your nearest clinic today.